June 13, 2019

 But this can add an unexpected expense to your break.
 If you’re going to a big attraction, look for advance ticket prices on its own website.
 Family tickets may save you money too.

-It’s also worth looking up free attractions in your destination and use the local tourist board website to plan your own customised (and cheaper) excursions.
+It’s also worth looking up free attractions in your destination and using the local tourist board website to plan your own customised (and cheaper) excursions.

-It may also be a good idea to provide each child you’re away with some pocket money for your trip, which can be used for souvenirs and any other extras they may ask for along the way.
-Not only will this teach children valuable lessons about budgeting, they may consider whether they really need that amazing stuffed donkey when they have to pay for it out of their own cash.
+You may also want to give the little ones some pocket money for your trip, so they can buy souvenirs and any other extras along the way.
+Not only will this teach valuable lessons about budgeting, but they may consider whether they really need that amazing stuffed donkey when they have to pay for it out of their own cash.